 There also comes the point when leadership and other stakeholders need to start seeing the hard impact your program is making.
 What do employee engagement rates look like?
 How much has your business raised for various causes in the last quarter?
 Juggling this data can be tricky and a process of tying together a lot of loose ends.
 A corporate giving platform can present that data to you in a few clicks.

-14 Questions you need to ask your potential workplace giving software provider
+14 Questions you need to ask your potential corporate giving software provider

 1. Do you go beyond your nonprofit network and offer project sourcing?